 You will receive Aura Air, a wall adapter and plugs, Smart Jig, screws, anchors, washers, and a user manual when you buy the device.

 As I mentioned earlier, I am impressed with how Aura Air is packaged with the quality of the box and the packaging it comes in.
 However, I recommend going back to the beginning of the article, where I explain the unpacking and preparation process in detail so that you don’t skip any steps.

 Aura Air operates between 110 – 220 V and has accessories for almost any socket in the world.
 This is a perfect thing because wherever you are, you can order Aura Air, and you will have no problems using it in your own country.

 Although it looks very minimalistic, Aura Air is equipped with many advanced features.

-Apart from the standard options expected in this price range, what I like most is the air quality sensor equipped with 7 different sensors and is probably one of the most advanced I have come across so far.
+Apart from the standard options expected in this price range, what I like most is the air quality sensor equipped with 7 different sensors, which is definitely one of the most advanced I have come across so far.

 The main idea is to hang Aura Air on the wall or ceiling, which sets it apart from conventional air purifiers, mostly fixed on the floor or other solid surfaces.